 The art gallery has permanent collections featuring the Staithes Group of artists and their associates, and the work of George Weatherill and his children.
 There are temporary displays by local and national artists which change regularly.
 Opening times as Whitby Museum. www.pannettartgallery.org

 These can be tailored to suit all abilities but attendants cannot be provided.
 Help in planning school visits can be arranged.
-The following leaflets are available from the museum: Turtle Trails, Figure Your Way Round Pannett Park, Jurassic Garden & a Guide to the Trees of Pannett Park (with leaf rubbing activity).
+The following leaflets are available from the museum: Turtle Trails, Figure Your Way Round Pannett Park, Jurassic Garden, a Guide to the Trees of Pannett Park (with leaf rubbing activity) & Art in the Park.
 For more information 'Contact Us' and see 'Resources'.

 The Park measures 3.3 hectares and has steep gradients in places.
 The paths were resurfaced in 2009.
 A path crosses the park from Chubb Hill at the lower end up to St. Hilda's Terrace which has a gradient of 1:12 and is illuminated from dusk to dawn.
 A route avoiding steep gradients and steps circles the museum and takes in the main drive, Community Garden, play area, outdoor classroom, neolithic rock art and Commemorative Garden.
 It traverses the top of the embankment via the bedding display and sun dial, and affords splendid views of the park below and the town.
 See map in 'Resources'.
 The state of the art play area has equipment for use by all ages, much of which can be used by people with special needs.